 - Teacher Education Program

-This summer program is offered for six or four weeks to junior and senior high school English teachers to develop their communication skills in English, as well as, conceptual understanding of and practical skills for English language teaching.
-The participants, sponsored by Niigata-ken, take both OCSALS and Text Skills courses during Weeks 3-4.
-During Weeks 5 & 6, they take a customized English Language Teaching course and attend workshop sessions in place of the Text Skills course.
+In Weeks 5 & 7 of the IEP, the Teacher Eduction Program (TEP) is offered for elementary and junior and senior high school English teachers to enhance their skills for English language teaching.
+TEP participants, sponsored by Niigata-ken, can take customized English Language Teaching (ELT) course and attend workshop sessions.
 The ELT course and the workshop sessions are offered by specialist visiting faculty.
-The participants continue with the OCSALS course until the end of Week 6.
 Post-TEP reflections activities provide opportunities for follow-up professional self-development.

 - IEP Activities

 The IEP provides excellent opportunities for social and group activities, mostly organized by students with support from faculty and staff.
-Members of the IEP Student Committee, formed by student volunteers from the IEP, IMF-OP, & TEP, take initiative in organizing the activities.
+Members of the IEP Student Committee, formed by student volunteers from the IEP & IMF-OP take initiative in organizing the activities.
 Membership in the Student Committee provides opportunities for showing initiative and developing leadership and organizational skills.
 The surrounding areas are ideal for outdoor activities.